php-enqueue/enqueue-dev/docs/bundle/message_processor.md

 }
 ```

-In the container you can just add the tag `enqueue.client.message_processor` and omit any other options:
+In the container you can just add the tag `enqueue.topic_subscriber` and omit any other options:

 ```yaml
 # src/AppBundle/Resources/services.yml